 Things To Do In Butterfly Valley

-1. Chill out on the beach
+1. Relax on the beach

 Once you arrive at the valley be sure to spend some time relaxing on the beach and soaking up the beautiful surroundings.
 Once this is complete you can then spend some time exploring the valley itself.